kubevault/kubevault/docs/guides/monitoring/csi-driver/builtin.md

 # Monitor Vault CSI Driver with builtin Prometheus

-This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper to monitor Vault CSI driver.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Vault CSI driver.

 ## Before You Begin

 At first, you need to have a Kubernetes 1.14 or later cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
+If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 To check the version of your cluster, run:

 ```console
 $ kubectl version --short